SongYi-Han/ML-theory-and-practice/00.theory/02_classification/readme.md

+# Logistic Regression (Binary classification)
+* Logistic regression is a model to predict probability of the occurence of events
+* Core idea of logistic regression is same as linear regression( learning w, which satisfies wx+w0), but returning values between 0 and 1 using sigmoid function.
+So we need to find weight using gradient descent methods
+* In general, threshold is 0.5 but it can be tunned based on the problem
+* feature selection is possible by interpreting weights of each feature
-# 01. LR vs NB
+## 📁 01.
+LR vs NB

-# 02. Churn prediction project
+## 📁 02.
+Churn prediction project

 The project aims to identify customers that are likely to churn or stoping to use a service.
 Each customer has a score associated with the probability of churning.
 Considering this data, the company would send an email with discounts or other promotions to avoid churning.